jsm28/matholymp-py/docs/online-registration.rst

 (:guilabel:`Add Language`).

 Create the country (:guilabel:`Add Country`), including uploading a (PNG) flag image.
-Create a user for registration of people from that country, choosing a password for that user and assigning it roles ``User,Register``.
-Send details of that user and password to the appropriate contact for that country.
+If you specify a contact email address (not used for any other country) when creating the country, or when subsequently editing it, a registration system account will be created automatically for that country and details of it will be sent to that person and the registration system administrator.
+Otherwise, or if more than one account is needed for a country, you can create a registration system account manually.
+(To do so, create a user account, specifying that country as its country, choosing a password for that user and assigning it roles ``User,Register``.
+Send details of that user and password to the appropriate contact for that country; they are only sent out automatically for users that are created automatically by specifying a contact email address when creating or editing a country.)

 Once the participating countries have been added, it's appropriate to link to the registration system from the static site.
 Set